surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 10.0.0-rc.1 (2022/02/01)**
+**Version 10.0.0 (2022/02/01)**

-WPSSO Core has always been a fast plugin (see <a href="https://surniaulula.com/2021/apps/wordpress/plugins/wordpress-seo-plugin-performance-report-for-q4-2021/">SEO Plugin Performance Report for Q4 2021</a>) and version 10 delivers even faster performance by improving the selection and creation of a default Schema type, Open Graph type, canonical URL, document title, and document description.
-The caching of structured data and the creation of canonical URLs for multi-page content (ie. archive pages, content with page breaks, and comment pages) has also been improved.

-Version 10 includes a new Default Text tab in the Advanced Settings (Premium edition) to manage default title and description strings for content without an editing page (ie. search results, date based archives, and post types archives without an associated post ID).
+WPSSO Core has always been a fast plugin and version 10.0.0 delivers even better performance by improving the selection and creation of a default Schema type, Open Graph type, canonical URL, document title, and document description.
+The caching of structured data, and the creation of canonical URLs for multi-page content (ie. archive pages, content with page breaks, and comment pages) has also been improved.
+Version 10.0.0 includes a new Default Text tab in the Advanced Settings (Premium edition) to manage default title and description strings for content without an editing page (ie. search results, date based archives, and post types archives without an associated post ID).

 * **New Features**
 	* Added a new SSO &gt; Advanced Settings &gt; Plugin Admin &gt; Default Text tab (Premium edition):